Nelly Furtado: 2009–2011: Mi Plan and The Best of Nelly Furtado

 Furtado released her first greatest hits album titled The Best of Nelly Furtado on November 16, 2010.
 Three new songs were included on the greatest hits album, including "Night Is Young", "Girlfriend in the City", and the Lester Mendez produced track, left over from the Loose sessions, "Stars".
 The album's first single, "Night Is Young", was released on October 12, 2010.
 Furtado had previously sung two of the new songs: "Girlfriend in the City" and "Night Is Young" at her concert in Warsaw, Poland.

-Furtado came under fire after 2011 reports from the New York Times and a WikiLeaks document revealed she had accepted payment of one million dollars to perform for the family of Libyan ruler Muammar Gaddafi.
-Only after the story broke did she promise to donate to charity the CDN$1 million she received for a 2007 concert, which ended up going to Free the Children.
-Furtado publicly endorsed Green Party leader Elizabeth May in Saanich-Gulf Islands during the federal election in 2011.
 Furtado was featured on one of the Game's The R.E.D.
 Album tracks, titled "Mamma Knows" (produced by The Neptunes).
 For the Canadian film The Year Dolly Parton Was My Mom, Furtado lent her vocals for the Dolly Parton gospel cover "The Seeker" featured during the credits of the film.